 Nikki Anderson – Director

 Nikki has worked in the literary arena for over two decades, including as a literary agent in Spain and acting publisher at Spinifex Press.
 She has managed festival programs and planned and executed author tours and exhibitions throughout Asia, including for the Australian Embassy Beijing.
-She currently works in government comms.
+She currently works in freelance comms.
 For less work-oriented conversations, she’s @nikkilynell.